St. Louis: How to Explore This City for Free

 Walking among the outdoor Sculptures at City Garden in Downtown St. Louis

-Walking Among the Outdoor Sculptures at City Garden in Downtown St Louis
+Walking Among the Outdoor Sculptures at City Garden in Downtown St. Louis

 Download a map and follow the art.
 This is a great way to get between other sites or just to explore for several hours.
 Once the museums have closed at 5 PM, come back to the park when the lights have come on and the art looks even better.
 Come prepared to allow some dawdling and exploring!
 Keep on walking through downtown until you end up at the library – it’s right in the same area.